 iOS 10.3 (currently in beta) converts the filesystem to APFS.
 This happens transparently during the update and without changing any data or installed apps.
-That’s nice.
+Impressive.

-I’d just like to note that the APFS in-place conversion probably isn’t happening on iPhone 5 devices at all.
-I have one and was curious to see if there was a way to check.
+But the APFS in-place conversion probably isn’t happening on iPhone 5 devices at all.
+I have an old iPhone 5 and was curious to see if there was a way to check for that programmatically.
 One of the features advertised for APFS was higher resolution for file timestamps.
 So I wrote a little test app and ran it on different devices.
 It quickly creates a series of files and compares their “modified” timestamps.
 It seems like the time resolution for iPhone 5 running iOS 10.3 beta is still 1 second, which would suggest it’s still using HFS.
 Link to the app: https://github.com/catnapgames/TestIOSAPFSCheck.
 If you have Xcode installed on your Mac you can build and run it yourself – developer account is no longer required for running apps on your own device.